Alabama Butterfly Atlas

 Landscaping Ideas

 If you have a lawn in your landscape, consider letting it be natural.
-The diverse assemblage of native and nonnative flowering plants and grasses typically found in naturalized lawns provides nectar and host sources for many small butterflies including Common/White Checkered-Skipper.
+The diverse assemblage of native and nonnative flowering plants and grasses typically found in naturalized lawns provides nectar and host sources for many small butterflies including Common and White Checkered-Skippers.